-LUC's innovative landscape designers created the Diaspora Botanical Gardens, the Park and the adventure playground, which celebrate the heroism, ingenuity and sheer bloody-mindedness which resulted in the Cornish 19th Century success in deep metal mining.
-The park is inspired by Cornish identity, innovation and culture, creating an innovative, imaginative and inclusive site, which will form the centrepiece of the area’s renaissance.
+As masterplanner and lead landscape architect, LUC designed the Diaspora Botanical Gardens, the Park and the adventure playground.
+Our concept celebrates the heroism, ingenuity and sheer bloody-mindedness which resulted in the Cornish 19th Century success in deep metal mining.
+The park is inspired by Cornish identity, innovation and culture, creating an imaginative and inclusive site.
 The playground, based on Cornish legends, is the largest free adventure playground in Cornwall.

 Find out more about Heartlands here